 USAA is a well-known insurance name for military group insurance, founded in 1922 by a group of army officers who pooled together to insure their own automobiles.
 The company has grown ever since, offering products in every area of insurance.
 USAA has an AM Best rating of A++ (Superior) and an excellent track record with very low complaints with the NAIC.

-We chose USAA as the life insurance policy for veterans with the best price because, when compared with other life insurance companies, including those offering military group insurance conversion plans, USAA offered some of the lowest rates over time, starting with costs under $20 a month on level term premiums.
+We chose USAA as the life insurance policy for veterans with the best price because, when compared with other life insurance companies, including those offering military group insurance conversion plans, USAA offered some of the lowest rates over time, starting with costs starting at $12 a month on level term premiums.

 USAA life insurance has both permanent and term life insurance policy options.
 The permanent life insurance plans include a guaranteed cash value growth feature.
 The simplified life insurance plan has level premiums and lifetime coverage.
 The company also offers a universal life option with adjustable benefits and premium flexibility.